 Profile: Bolivia's President Evo Morales

-Mr Morales, an Aymara Indian, became the first president to come from the country's indigenous majority.
+First elected in December 2005, Evo Morales, from the Aymara indigenous group, is first president to come from the country's indigenous majority.

 As a leader of a coca-growers union, he was also the first president to emerge from the social movements whose protests forced Bolivia's two previous presidents from office.